 Managements often mouth that paying a dividend is doing something for shareholders.
 It is precisely the opposite.
 Instead they are saying, “Sorry, we can’t do anything with it; see what you can do.
 Good luck!”

 Always ask yourself: where is my capital of best use, in my pocket or in the company’s pocket?
-Because dividend reinvestment (DRIP) almost always mean lower marginal rate of return, you can accept lower returns for retained earnings, as I explained in this article.
+Because dividend reinvestment (DRIP) almost always means a lower marginal rate of return, you can accept lower returns for retained earnings.